glacials/splits-io/docs/api_v4.md

 Runs usually contain Splits.
 Splits are a special type of resource in that they are not individually identifiable; they do not have unique IDs.
 They are accessible only as an array of splits belonging to a Run.

+When retrieving splits, you can pass the `historic=1` flag in order to include history in the resulting splits. **Please include history only if you're using it.** Parsing history is computationally expensive, and your request may take an order of magnitude longer to process, depending on the number of history entries the run has.
+For particularly hefty runs, it is very possible that the request will simply time out.
+We're attempting to solve this for the future with better caching and more optimized parsing, but for now it remains an extremely slow operation.

 ## Runner
 ```bash
 curl https://splits.io/api/v4/runners/glacials